Innovative ideas for pioneering CO₂ applications

 Horizontal radially split volute casing pump in back pull-out design, with radial impeller, single-entry, single-stage, to DIN EN ISO 5199, dimensions to DIN EN ISO 2858, complemented by nominal diameters DN25 and ≥DN200, in large range of material and seal variants; also available as a variant with "wet" shaft and conical seal chamber.
 ATEX-compliant version available.

-Double-offset butterfly valve, with plastomer seat (also in fire-safe design), metal seat or elastomer seat (FKM [VITON R] or NBR [nitrile]).
+Double-offset butterfly valve with ISO 5211 compliant square shaft end, with plastomer seat (also in fire-safe design), metal seat or elastomer seat (FKM [VITON R] or NBR [nitrile]).
 Lever or manual gearbox, pneumatic, electric or hydraulic actuator.
 Body made of nodular cast iron, cast steel, stainless steel or duplex stainless steel (254 SMO).
 Wafer-type body (T1), full-lug body (T4), T4 suitable for downstream dismantling and dead-end service with counterflange.
 Connections to EN, ASME or JIS.
 Fire-safe design tested and certified to API 607.
 Fugitive emissions performance tested and certified to EN ISO 15848-1.
 ATEX-compliant version in accordance with Directive 2014/34/EU.